gabriel-ing/Quickstarts/Interoperability/BusinessService.md

 - REST Request
 - Email

-There are a wide number of inbound adapters availble, but its also possible to create custom adaptors using the `Ens.InboundAdapter` superclass.
+There are a wide number of inbound adapters availble, but its also possible to create custom adapters using the `Ens.InboundAdapter` superclass.

-Inbound adaptors commonly require additional settings, like for a File adapter it needs a directory and a file name pattern to watch for files.
-When a business service uses an adaptor, these adaptor settings are made available within the Production Configuration portal.
+Inbound adapters commonly require additional settings, like for a File adapter it needs a directory and a file name pattern to watch for files.
+When a business service uses an adapter, these adapter settings are made available within the Production Configuration portal.
 The inbound adapter in use needs to be set using the ADAPTER parameter:

 ```
 Parameter ADAPTER = "EnsLib.file.InboundAdapter";